 Therefore, the glute maximus serves an important function in the top range of the squat in order to bring the hips into full extension.

 The glute medius is the side part of your glute.
 It abducts the hip — in other words, taking the leg out laterally like a ‘side step.'

 Keeping the hip abducted in the squat will ensure your knees track over your toes properly.
 Without a strong glute medius, your knees might cave in during the squat, increasing the amount of shear force at the knee joint.

 The adductor magnus muscle of the inner thigh also has a role in hip extension.

-Furthermore, the adductor magnus will be working more to extend the hips if you have a wider stance squat, less so if you take a narrow (shoulder-width) stance.
+Furthermore, the adductor magnus will work more to extend the hips if you have a wider stance squat, such as in a sumo squat, and less if you take a narrow (shoulder-width) stance.

 First, the hamstring acts as a synergist to support the glutes in hip extension.
 As the knees straighten, the hamstrings are engaged more in order to bring the hips to the bar.
 However, the hamstrings are only contracting a small amount here and the primary driver of hip extension is still the glutes.

 Second, the hamstring acts as a stabilizing muscle to support the knee joint.
 When your knees are in the greatest flexion in the bottom of the squat, the tension of the hamstrings helps stabilize the knee joint by countering the forces of the quads to extend the leg.

 If your hamstrings get overly sore in the squat, check out my article on hamstring soreness after squats.